graterol-oswaldo/docker_nginx_node/README.md

-# Docker: Nginx and NODE
+# Docker: Nginx and Node

 Docker container setup for Vue.js / Node apps, using Nginx as web server.